Skip to content

 Tretinoin /Retinoic acid/Retin-A

-1. This is the gold standard topical Retinoid, a total bomb ingredient with the longest history of skin benefits.
-It is 20 times more effective than Retinol & is one of the best retinoids.
+1. This is the gold standard topical Retinoid which is majorly prescribed as acne treatment.
+A total bomb ingredient with the longest history of skin benefits.
+Tretinoin aka Retinoic acid is 20 times more effective than Retinol and is one of the best Retinoids.

-2. It is used to treat severe acne vulgaris, aged & damaged skin with wrinkles & all sorts of lines on the face.
-It is also said to be amazing in treating melasma, acne lesions & hyperpigmentation.
+2. It is used to treat severe acne vulgaris, aged and sun-damaged skin with wrinkles, and all sorts of lines on the face.
+It is also said to be amazing in treating melasma, acne lesions, and hyperpigmentation.

-3. You only get it by prescription because it is very strong & needs to be used carefully.
+3. You only get it by prescription because it is very strong and needs to be used carefully.

 5. Recommended Percentage – 0.01-0.1%